 #4: The addition of a shed and storage container:

-Located behind the school, this shed and storage container can be seen on the very left of the following photo, taken from the same set of crime scene photos (Gunsalus – exterior photos.pdf) as the basketball court:
+Located behind the school, this shed and storage container can be seen on the far left of the following photo, taken from the same set of crime scene photos (Gunsalus – exterior photos.pdf) as the basketball court:

 #5: A revitalized field: